AndyGorbould/OOP-Introduction/README.md

 Exercise 5
 How to use an if statement within a setter, this was used to stop the posibility of a negative value

+All exercises have been heavily & relevantly commented for future reference :)